Mutual Divorce in Delhi

 4- What is the procedure for filing for mutual divorce in India?

 Procedure of filling a mutual divorce is very simple.
-If both parties agree for mutual divorce they need to talk to a expert lawyer in family matters.
+If both parties agree to a mutual divorce they need to talk to a mutual divorce lawyer and divorce advocate in your area Delhi India.
 They will guide you properly.

 5- What are the advantages of a mutual consent divorce?